fanyadan/my_k8s/README.md

 This project runs a small distributed “news fetcher agent” on a local Kubernetes cluster created with **kind**.

-This project is ONLY a practice demo.
+This project is ONLY a practice demo, it's built upon MacOS, so some of the tools in prerequisites might be different for Windows or Linux.

 Two MPIJobs are provided: